yashwanth-l/yl/README.md

 ### DevOps Engineer | Jochen Schweizer mydays Group | Full Time | May 2021 - Aug 2022

 - Build and maintain cloud environment using Infrastructure as Code(IaC) like Terraform.
-- Building CI/CD with Bitbucket-Jenkins and GitLab(SaaS).
+- Building CI / CD with Bitbucket-Jenkins and GitLab(SaaS).
 - Implementing GitOps using FluxCD for deployment through Helm(v3).
 - Using Azure AD, AWS Cognito, Oathkeeper, Hydra for implementing authN/authZ integrated with Gateway's(Istio).
 - Basic level of programming skills with Golang.